Who gets paid when a company goes bust: creditors' rights explained

 Connected unsecured creditors:

-Usually this is where a director or employee has provided money to the company on an unsecured basis, non-payment of salaries and wages or expenses can fall into this area.
+Usually this is where a director or employee has provided money to the company on an unsecured basis, non-payment of expenses can fall into this area.
 The technical term is "associate creditors" this means that the creditor is in some way associated with the company.
 Associate or connected creditors can include family members of staff or director's spouses etc. Connected creditors will not generally receive a dividend in a CVA but would be eligible for a dividend in liquidation.

 This is a complex area and advice should be taken a soon as possible if you do not understand the position.
 Please feel free to call us on 08009700539 or use our contact form on our website.